OlamideDevO/Lingoda-Case-Study/Readme.md

 # Symfony Demo App Deployment in Kubernetes

 This guide provides step-by-step instructions for deploying the Symfony Demo application in a Kubernetes environment.
-The instructions cover containerizing the application using Docker, writing Kubernetes manifest files, and ensuring the application is accessible and functional.
+The instructions cover containerizing the application using Docker, writing Kubernetes manifest files, scaling, database migration, routing, service discovery and ensuring the application is accessible and functional.

 ## Prerequisites